 When the time comes to divide marital property it’s safe to assume everything acquired during the marriage will be divided.
 While tangible assets like the house, cars, and savings accounts don’t come as a surprise, it shocks many people to learn a professional degree wind may up on the negotiating table.

 The division of professional degrees has been presented in divorce courts for more than 50 years.
-But specific requirements must be met before your soon-to-be ex can stake a claim to your degree.
+But specific requirements must be met before your soon-to-be-ex can stake a claim to your degree.

-Treating a professional degree as marital property has a long history in the court system.
+Treating a professional degree as the marital property has a long history in the court system.
 In 1969, the California Court of Appeals published an opinion on professional education as a divisible asset in divorce as it pertained to Todd v.
 Todd.

 In this case, the appellate court held that the education in question was not a divisible asset.
 Their opinion resulted in no award to the spouse, but that certainly wasn’t the end of the story.